ansys/scade-pyalmgw/doc/source/usage/schema.rst

         "isllr": true
     }

-Each instance of ``Transition`` is a LLR.
+Each instance of ``Transition`` is an LLR.
 Their children, for example forked transitions, are added as sibling items, avoiding numbering issues or extra complexity.

 **Example 4:**